stephenreid321/stephenreid/app/markdown/bio.md

 Stephen has an MPhys in Physics from the University of Oxford, where he specialised in quantum field theory, an MRes in Complexity Science from the University of Bristol, and a Professional Certificate in Machine Learning and Artificial Intelligence from UC Berkeley.

-He lives in Stockholm with his partner Laura.
+He lives in Stockholm, Sweden with his partner Laura.